USGS-WiM/NSS/README.md

 ```

 ```
-npm install to install all dependencies.
+'npm install' to install all dependencies.
 ```

 ```
-ng serve to build and run the application.
+'ng serve' to build and run the application.
 ```

 ## Building and testing